derobins/MACSio/doc/macsio_using.rst

 --meta_size : ``--meta_size %d %d [10000 50000]``
-    Specify the size of the metadata objects on each processor and separately, the root (or master) processor (MPI rank 0).
-The size is specified in terms of the total number of bytes in the metadata objects MACSio creates.
+    Specify the size of the metadata objects on each task and separately, the root (or master) task (MPI rank 0).
+The size is specified in terms of the total number of bytes in the metadata objects MACSio_ creates.
 For example, a type of tabular and a size of 10K bytes might result in 3 random tables; one table with 250 unnamed records where each record is an array of 3 doubles for a total of 6000 bytes, another table of 200 records where each record is a named integer